-I'm a Senior Research Assistant (Research Fellow), part of the CHORDS research group within Computing Science and Mathematics at Stirling, leader of the Data Science and Intelligent Systems research group and also a member of Computational Mathematics and Optimisation research group.
+I'm a Senior Lecturer within Computing Science and Mathematics at Stirling, leader of the Data Science and Intelligent Systems research group and also a member of Computational Mathematics and Optimisation research group.
 I am co-lead of the AI Theme for SICSA, helping to connect and support the AI research community in Scotland.
 I am also a Visiting Fellow in Civil and Building Engineering at Loughborough University.
-I'm interested in value-added optimisation: techniques that yield optimal or near-optimal solutions but also reveal underlying information about the problem to help people make informed decisions.
+I'm interested in explainable or value-added optimisation: techniques that yield optimal or near-optimal solutions but also reveal underlying information about the problem to help people make informed decisions.
 My main focus is in metaheuristics, including evolutionary algorithms and estimation of distribution algorithms; related issues such as fitness modelling (and mining such models), handling constraints and multiple objectives, and decision support.
 I am also interested in the underlying theory of what makes particular algorithms suited to particular problems.
-I work in application areas including scheduling and simulation-based optiimsation in civil engineering and transport, and in art.
+I have applied this work to application areas including scheduling and simulation-based optimisation in civil engineering and transport, software engineering, healthcare, and art.

-I have some teaching and supervision responsbilities which can be found here, and if you'd like to have a chat about anything (though ideally related to one of the things mentioned in these pages) you can view my availability here.
+I also have teaching and supervision responsibilities which can be found here, and if you'd like to have a chat about anything (though ideally related to one of the things mentioned in these pages) please get in touch: you can view my availability here.
 I'm particularly interested in speaking with you if you'd like to do an honours or MSc project with me.
 If you're really interested in one of my research lines you might also consider doing a PhD: there are several possible lines of funding for such things that can be explored.

 I grew up in rural Aberdeenshire, spent a while in the big city (well, Aberdeen), moved to Loughborough for a bit then on to Stirling.
 I'm a Christian, husband to Jay and father of four great wee girls, and embrace my inner geek as much as possible.
 I like to build things, fix things and figure out how stuff works, I like "proper" Sci Fi like Asimov and Arthur C Clarke and Prefer Picard.
 I sometimes make sounds on a guitar, but am a good deal better at mixing the music of others.
 I helped establish the toast appreciation society at RGU, and after setting up the debating society there found I quite liked that too.
 I don't like mushrooms.
 I sometimes blog about family life here and about technical matters here.

-My Erdos-Bacon number is currently a rather disappointing 9 (4+5).
-This is computed as follows: Alexander E. I. Brownlee > Edmund K. Burke > Peter J. Brucker > Alan J. Hoffman > Paul Erdos (AMS has a longer trail of 5 coauthors but misses some more recent work); appearances (thanks to the MS video above) Alexander Brownlee > Jason Atkin > Marcus du Sautoy > Marcus Brigstocke > Ricky Gervais > Kevin Bacon.
+My Erdos-Bacon number is currently a rather disappointing 8 (3+5).
+This is computed as follows: Alexander E. I. Brownlee > Edmund K. Burke > Zsolt Tuza > Paul Erdos according to csuthors.net (AMS has a longer trail of 5 coauthors but misses some of my work in CS); appearances (thanks to the MS video above) Alexander Brownlee > Jason Atkin > Marcus du Sautoy > Marcus Brigstocke > Ricky Gervais > Kevin Bacon.
 It might be a bit better thanks to a brief TV appearance when I was a teenager, but I can't find it anywhere!
 If anyone has a photographic memory of Grampian TV's output, I'd like to hear from them.